C78C73/tigerhack-checkin/README.md

 https://erikrood.com/Posts/py_gsheets.html follow this guide to get creds.json file and permissions added to the service account for the sheets

+## Security Warning

+**Never commit your Google service account JSON or other secrets to GitHub!**

+- Always add credential files (e.g., `*.json`) to `.gitignore`.
+- If secrets were pushed, revoke and rotate them immediately.
+- Each user should download their own credentials and place them locally.

 ## Setup & Troubleshooting

 ### Step-by-step directions